tradle/why-hypercore/FAQ.md

 - [Ara.one](https://ara.one/): crypto rewards for content
 - [Datdot](https://github.com/playproject-io/datdot-substrate): hosting with crypto incentives
-- Bitfinex: streaming hyperbee as trading signals for crypt exchange)
+- Bitfinex: streaming hyperbee as trading signals for crypto exchange)

 This use case is theoretical but is plausible: